odwdinc/SSBU_Amiibo/README.md

 Need python3 and tkinter for the Ui,

-you will need to compile amiitool. you probley just need build-essential
+Need to compile amiitool.
+  Probley just need build-essential.

     sudo apt update

-    sudo apt install build-essential run setup.sh to build and install, this shoud install amiitool to /usr/local/bin/amiitool. conferm by running 'which amiitool'
+    sudo apt install build-essential

+  run setup.sh to build and install, this shoud install amiitool to /usr/local/bin/amiitool. conferm by running 'which amiitool'